DungeonDev78/AMNetworkLayer/README.md

     /// It's the url host of the service provider.
     /// Could be different according to different environments for example.
-    /// If nededed implement an enum with the possible options using a computed var for host var host: String { get }
+    /// If needed implement an enum with the possible options using a computed var for host var host: String { get }

     /// It's the  HTTP Scheme of the service provider.
     /// Could be different according to different environments for example.
-    /// If nededed implement an enum with the possible options using a computed var for httpScheme var httpScheme: AMNetworkManager.SchemeKind { get }
+    /// If needed implement an enum with the possible options using a computed var for httpScheme var httpScheme: AMNetworkManager.SchemeKind { get }

     /// Create the HTTP Headers of the service provider according to the rules of the server